 Finding a Video Conference

 Video conferences can enhance teaching in the classroom by bringing a visitor to your class virtually.
-If you are not sure where to get started, try browsing the following copies of the WWCSD Video Conferencing Program Guides that feature recommended programs aligned to our K-6 curricula:
+If you are not sure where to get started, try browsing the following copies of the WWCSD Video Conferencing Program Guides that feature recommended programs aligned to our K-6 curricula (and some secondary options):

 Looking for other suggestions or topics?

-You can browse the following two websites to find a program to request.
+You can browse the following website to find a program to request.

-- Cilc.org – a website with a variety of programs to explore (View our Searching How-To Guide Here)
+- Cilc.org – a website with a variety of programs to explore.
+Please register for these through the Google Form below.
+(View our Searching How-To Guide Here)

-It is worth noting that this is not a complete list of video conference options; for more recommendations please contact the Technology Interventionists for additional options.
+It is worth noting that this is not a complete list of video conference options; for more recommendations please contact Instructional Technology.

 Complete the Google Form Below: